yas-sim/openvino-model-server-wrapper/README.md

 ----
 ## How to setup OpenVINO Model Server for multiple model support (Ubuntu)
+OVMS requires a model repository which contains the IR models when you want to support multiple models.
+The repository must follow strict directory and file structure.
+Also, you need to create a model configuration file in JSON format.
 ### Prepare the model directory with IR models and configuration files (JSON)
 1. Install prerequisites
 ```sh